AseptSoft Core Documentation

 Color

-Visual color for the template
+Visual colour for the template

 Configuration Items